Phylex/Datenraffinerie/README.md

 parallel tasks can be specified by setting the number of `workers` with the `-w` option.
 The default for this option is 1, so without setting this value explicitly it will not run in parallel.

-## Concepts
+## Concepts and Design
+The main task that the Datenraffinerie was designed for is to acquire data from DUTs and provide this data to user provided analysis code in a consistent format.
+The user provided analysis code can then extract the desired information from the Data and either visualize it as plots or generate reports from it.

+The creation of reports and plots happens in a two step process.
+First the Datenraffinerie needs to acquire the data.
+This happens during the daq-procedure.
+At the end of the DAQ procedure the Data is available as a pandas `DataFrame` stored as an HDF file inside the directory specified by the user.
+If specified the Datenraffinerie will then run the analysis-procedure using the data acquired from the previously run DAQ procedure.

+### The Analysis procedure
+It is assumed that analysis code changes often and is provided by the user.
+Therefore the Datenraffinerie tries to make the creation of new analyses as easy as possible.
+This is accomplished by defining a minimal interface for analyses that define input and output of the analyses so that the Datenraffinerie can place the outputs into the proper locations along with providing the analysis with the correct data to work on.
+The module that contains the Analysis code is loaded at runtime by the Datenraffinerie and is desigend to run custom analysis code, see [writing a custom Distillery](#Writing a custom Distillery).
+If the custom distillery needs any sort of configuration it can be specified in the corresponding analysis configuration.
+The configuration is in a very similar format to the configuration of the daq system and provided as a yaml file.

+### The DAQ procedure
+To acquire data, it is necessary to define the configuration with which the data should be captured and what state of the DAQ system e.g. the hexactontroller is needed to properly acquire the data.
+These configurations along with the specifications of the different target/daq configurations data should be acquired.

+The DAQ procedure is a set of a least one run.
+Every run starts by configuring the DAQ and DUT systems and then collecting data from the target.
+The output of a run is a single HDF file in the data directory for the corresponding DAQ procedure.
+At the end of the DAQ procedure all these files are combined into a single file, that is then passed to the Analysis.
+As most Measurements/DAQ-procedures are scans of the multi dimensional configuration phase space of the DUT, the daq system was designed to make these kind of phase space scans as easy as possible.
+A daq procedure that is configured with a list of multiple parameter scans will combine them into a Cartesian product of the parameters and performs a measurement for every target configuration from that Cartesian product space.
+The daq-procedure is fully configurable, the daq-task structure is derived from a yaml configuration, see [configuratoin](#Configuration) for details.

 The Datenraffinerie expresses the Creation of plots as a sequence of two types of procedures.
 There is a DAQ procedure and an Analysis procedure.
 A daq-procedure acquires data from the target system.
-As most Measurements are scans of a multi dimensional phase space, the daq system was designed to make these kind of phase space scans as easy as possible.
-A daq procedure that is configured with a list of multiple parameter scans will combine them into a Cartesian product of the parameters and performs a measurement for every target configuration from that Cartesian product space.
-The daq-procedure is fully configurable, the daq-task structure is derived from a yaml configuration, see [configuratoin](#Configuration) for details.

-Analyses (also called Distilleries in the context of the Datenraffinerie) derive useful information from the data provided by the acquisitions.
-The module that contains the Analysis code is loaded at runtime by the Datenraffinerie and is desigend to run custom analysis code, see [writing a custom Distillery](#Writing a custom Distillery).
-If the custom distillery needs any sort of configuration it can be specified in the corresponding analysis configuration.
-The configuration is in a very similar format to the configuration of the daq system and provided as a yaml file.

 Data acquisition is performed by a target, that accepts some configuration and produces measurements where the it has configured itself and the HGCROCv3 chips that are part of it according to the configuration received.
 The Datenraffinerie computes the entire configuration of target and daq system